List of In Another World with My Smartphone characters

-The following is a list of characters and locations from In Another World with My Smartphone.
+The following is a list of characters and locations from the Japanese fantasy series In Another World with My Smartphone which originated as a web novel in 2013 and has been since adapted into a series of light novels, manga, and two seasons of anime.

 Characters and locations

 Duchy of Brunhild

 A sovereign city located between the Kingdom of Belfast and Regulus Empire, governed by Touya Mochizuki.
 The city's development is being managed by Kousaka Masanobu of the Elite Four, who is also the counselor of the city.